Beryl-Jingxin/PyExoCross/docs/source/crosssections.md

 ## Filters

 `Y/N`: `Y`, `YES`, `Yes`, `yes` and `N`, `NO`, `No`, `no` all can work.
 If you don't use it, write `N` here.
 You don't need to change the content behind it.
-If after using filters, the program gets an empty result, then you will receive an warning to ask you write new filter values.
+If after using filters, the program gets an empty result, then you will receive an warning to ask you write new filter values to icrease the range.

 If `UncFilter(Y/N)` is yes, the value is the maximum uncertainty you require.